elastiflow/ElastiFlow-Tools/docker_install/readme.md

 Send Netflow to IP_of_your_host 9995.
 Refer to your hardware vendor for documentation on how to configure netflow export.

 #### 9) Visualize netflow
 In Kibana, do a global search (at the top) for the dashboard "ElastiFlow (flow): Overview" and open it.
+It may be a few minutes for flow records to populate as the system is waiting for flow templates to arrive.